mupif/mupif-ontology/README.md

 This perspective contains the ontological description of concepts used in MuPIF Workflow editor.
 The Workflow editor is a graphical tool, which allows users to compose workflow from basic building blocks, while connecting their IO ports.
 The core entities are following:
 * WorkflowBlock - top level class representing generic building block, each block has its input and output slots (with defined physical meaning).
 Derived entities are, for example:
   * SequentialBlock - representing (sequential) sequence of nested blocks
-  * ModelBlock - representing single model execution, the inputs and outputs slots corresponds to Model IO variables
+  * ModelBlock - representing single model execution, the inputs and outputs slots correspond to DataVariables.
   * DoWhileBlock - represent do while control structure, with condition and execution block to be evaluated while condition holds.
 * DataLink - representing a connection between a single source (input)  slot of WokflowBlock and multiple destination (output) slots.
 DataLink should connect slots of the same type